steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 <!-- [View Presentation](https://steveturbek.github.io/Designing-Interactive-SVGs-with-AI/presentation.svg) -->

+"Should designers learn to code" has been discussed for decades.
 In years past, designers used tools like Macromedia Director and Flash to make customer facing , which blended the line between sketching and making, designing and programming.
 When Steve Jobs killed Flash in 2010 for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash), complex JavaScript-driven websites took over.
 The web effectively became the domain of programmers rather than visual designers.